Good Medicine - 02. Sophomore Year - Cover

 "I have a date with Katy, but I'll be back in time for evening prayers."

-When we arrived back at the dorm, Angie helped me put everything away, and then I went to take a shower.
-After the shower, I dressed and headed down to my car for the drive to Circleville.
-Katy and I had a nice evening together, and when I returned to McKinley, Angie and I did our evening prayers before I walked her to her room and received the usual 'good night' kiss on the cheek.
+Katy and I had a nice evening together, and when I returned to McKinley, Angie and I said our evening prayers before I walked her to her room and received the usual 'good night' kiss on the cheek.

 August 21, 1982, McKinley, Ohio

-"Sure," Clarissa said.
+"Sure," she agreed.
 "Is there a problem?"

 "Later, OK?"

-She nodded, and when we finished lunch, she and I headed back to my room.
+She nodded, and when we finished eating, she and I headed back to my room.
 I'd already let Angie know I was going to talk to Clarissa, so she headed off with Jeannette and Marie while the guys went to toss a football.

 "What's up?"
+Clarissa asked.

 "I'm getting grief about being too focused on my medical training."